-As of the date of this prospectus, our sponsors Jefferies and TJF owned 48.3% and 51.7%, respectively, of the 11,500,000 (up to 1,500,000 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised) issued and outstanding founder shares.
+As of the date of this prospectus, our sponsors Jefferies and TJF owned 48.3% and 51.7%, respectively, of the 14.375,000 (up to 1,875,000 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised) issued and outstanding founder shares.
 On August 24, 2020, TJF purchased 51.7% membership interest in the Company for \$1,070.
 Simultaneously, we converted the Company from a limited liability company to a corporation and issued stock to the members, resulting in Jefferies owning 5,554,500 founder shares and TJF owning 5,945,500 founder shares.
+On September 16, 2020, we effected a split of our Class B common stock, resulting in Jefferies owning 6,943,125 founder shares and TJF owning 7,431,875 founder shares.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
 If we increase or decrease the size of the offering we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsors have committed, pursuant to a written agreement, to purchase an aggregate of 6,666,667 (or 7,466,667 if the over-allotment option is exercised in full) private placement warrants for a purchase price of \$1.50 per warrant in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsors' interest in this transaction is valued at between \$10,000,000 and \$11,200,000, depending on the number of private placement warrants purchased.
+Our sponsors have committed, pursuant to a written agreement, to purchase an aggregate of 8,000,000 (or 9,000,000 if the over-allotment option is exercised in full) private placement warrants for a purchase price of \$1.50 per warrant in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsors' interest in this transaction is valued at between \$12,000,000 and \$13,500,000, depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share.
-The private placement warrants (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder
+The private placement warrants (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.